Tatwi/QBasic/MISC/README.md

 **This is what I wanted!!** Firing and exploding multiple ASCII fireworks independently, while playing explosion sounds and _trying_ to avoid over-writing the sparks.
 <a href="https://github.com/Tatwi/QBasic/blob/master/VID/fwrks3.mp4?raw=true" title="Video"><img src="../IMG/fwrks3.png" alt="Click the image to play a video example." target="_blank" /></a>

+**GAMETIME.BAS**
+A clock and calendar for use in a game.
+It keeps track of the time of day and the day of the season, where there are four seasons in a year.

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.